-After a first article dedicated to my favorite foundation brushes, here now the second part of my little guide: concealer and powder brushes you won’t want to live without… 😉
+After a first article dedicated to my favorite foundation brushes, here now the second part of my little guide: makeup brushes for perfect skin.
+The concealer and powder brushes you won’t want to live without… 😉

 The most underestimated makeup brush: the concealer brush

 Even if you prefer applying your foundation with your hands or the help of a Beauty Blender, perfect skin requires a concealer brush to correct imperfections and dark circles under your eyes.

 Personnally I prefer a round and pointed shape (like a crayon, actually, hence the name crayon brush) which gets easily into all nooks and crannies, like around the nose and the inner corner of the eye.
 The pointy tip also allows me to retouch imperfections with the greatest precision.

 The bristle should be fine and particularly soft to not irritate the delicate skin around the eye.
 Synthetic fibers tend to be good for working fluid and creamy concealers as they absorb less product.